Arista Networks, Inc. (NYSE:ANET) Stock Holdings Lowered by Bank of Montreal Can

 Bank of Montreal Can lowered its position in shares of Arista Networks, Inc. (NYSE:ANET – Get Rating) by 0.5% in the 2nd quarter, according to its most recent disclosure with the SEC.
 The fund owned 119,849 shares of the technology company’s stock after selling 622 shares during the period.
 Bank of Montreal Can’s holdings in Arista Networks were worth $11,763,000 as of its most recent filing with the SEC.

 Several other institutional investors have also modified their holdings of ANET.
 J.W.
 Cole Advisors Inc. bought a new position in shares of Arista Networks during the first quarter worth about $32,000.
 San Luis Wealth Advisors LLC bought a new position in shares of Arista Networks during the first quarter worth about $39,000.
 Clear Street Markets LLC grew its position in shares of Arista Networks by 415.2% during the second quarter.
 Clear Street Markets LLC now owns 474 shares of the technology company’s stock worth $44,000 after acquiring an additional 382 shares during the last quarter.
-Nvwm LLC bought a new position in shares of Arista Networks during the first quarter worth about $53,000.
-Finally, CX Institutional bought a new position in shares of Arista Networks during the second quarter worth about $58,000.
+Nvwm LLC acquired a new stake in Arista Networks in the first quarter worth about $53,000.
+Finally, CX Institutional acquired a new stake in Arista Networks in the second quarter worth about $58,000.
 Institutional investors own 63.82% of the company’s stock.

 Insiders Place Their Bets